leecyno1/finance-ai-llm/docs/API/SEARCH.md

 **Full URL**: `http://localhost:3000/api/search`

-**Note**: Replace `localhost:3000` with your Perplexica instance URL if running on a different host or port
+**Note**: Replace `localhost:3000` with your Dr.Lemon instance URL if running on a different host or port

 ### Request